Ex-champ pens open letter offering Oscar De La Hoya comeback opponent

 Hey, champ, you’re one of the greatest boxers of all-time, hands down, going back to your gold medal performance at the 1992 Olympics, through a 39-6 (30 KOs) pro career, including 10 world championships in 6 different weight classes, right into the Hall of Fame.
 I’m not a trash talker and just want to let you know I’d be honored to get in the ring with you to settle our unfinished business.

-We’d also be able to expand one of the greatest rivalries in boxing history, Mexico vs. Puerto Rico, only Americanize it because we were both born in the United States.
+We’d also be able to expand one of the greatest rivalries in boxing history, Mexico vs. Puerto Rico.
+Only we can Americanize it because we were both born in the United States.
 But we also have great pride in our heritage, and boxing fans are hungry for an entertaining fight with deeper implications.

 Both of us are boxing promoters, but because your Golden Boy Promotions is much more established than my Rivera Promotions Entertainment, you pick the date, site, and network.
 All I ask is sufficient time to get in top boxing shape.

 Thanks for your time and consideration.
-I’m serious and if you are as well, let’s make this happen: “Golden Boy vs. El Gallo.”
+I’m serious.
+If you are as well Oscar De La Hoya, let’s make this happen: “Golden Boy vs. El Gallo.”

 Jose Antonio Rivera